Managing Skin Sensitivity During Perimenopause: A Practical Product Guide

 4. Rescue Masks: $6 each, used 2x/month = $0.40/day

 Total system cost: ~$1.95/day—comparable to a daily coffee.
-If budget is tight, prioritize the Calm Wash Cleanser and Barrier Cream first, since they address root causes of sensitivity.
+If budget is tight, prioritize the Calm Wash Cleanser check price on Amazon and Barrier Cream check price on Amazon first, since they address root causes of sensitivity.

-For more affordable hydration, the serum at B09LYVKTGG costs $18/oz but lacks the squalane that makes Oasis more effective for very dry skin.
+For more affordable hydration, the serum at B09LYVKTGG check price on Amazon costs $18/oz but lacks the squalane that makes Oasis more effective for very dry skin.

 Budget Alternatives and Refill Options